Court of Protection solicitors

 If a loved one no longer has the capacity to make decisions about their finances, living arrangements, and health and welfare, our Court of Protection solicitors can help.

-The Court of Protection has responsibility for protecting vulnerable people if other arrangements have not been put in place.
+The Court of Protection has responsibility for protecting vulnerable people if other arrangements, such as lasting powers of attorney, have not been put in place.

-The Court of Protection is a division of the Civil Court of England and Wales.
-The Mental Capacity Act gives the Court of Protection jurisdiction to make orders about personal welfare, as well as property and finances for those who lack mental capacity to make decisions for themselves.
+The court can decide whether a person lacks mental capacity or not.
+If so, they can make orders about personal welfare, as well as property and finances on behalf of those who lack mental capacity to make decisions for themselves.

 There are multiple reasons why you may require your case to be heard by the Court of Protection.
 The following are examples:

 - If you have become responsible for managing someone else’s affairs, you should consider making an application in order to best manage those responsibilities.
 This could be in respect of any aspect of their life including for arrangements for where the vulnerable person will live.

 - If you are concerned about someone else’s ability to manage their own affairs, the court could make an application in respect of health, welfare and or financial protection.

 - If you are worried about your own ability to manage your affairs, or your decreasing ability to do so, you could make an application for someone else to manage your affairs.

 - If you are concerned that someone else’s affairs are being mismanaged, or you lack confidence in someone else’s ability to manage your affairs, the court can re-define the protection provided to you.

 - If there is a dispute or lack of clarity over the management of your own or someone else’s affairs, the court can have specialist solicitors assess the position.